shaypal5/gender_augmented_twitter_network/README.rst

 Structure
 ---------

-The *twikwak17* dataset consists of two files:
+The *twikwak17* dataset consists of several files:

 * ``twikwak17_uid_list.txt.gz`` - A list of the ids of the user which make up the *twikwak17* network sample.
 Gzipped.
 * ``twikwak17_social_graph.txt.gz`` - The social graph of all *twikwak17* users.